Connect with us

 RELATED: The World’s Finest 3D Printed Homes

-Controlled by a computer-aided design (CAD) software, the robotic arm of the 3D printer accurately deposits materials in specified patterns, shapes, and thickness.
+Controlled by computer-aided design (CAD) software, the robotic arm of the 3D printer accurately deposits materials in specified patterns, shapes, and thicknesses.

 Gantry system

-This is a large-scale 3D construction printer that uses a gantry system to move the print head along the X, Y, and Z axes.
-These printers are popular among construction firms printing large structures and buildings.
+This is a large-scale 3D construction printer using a gantry system to move the print head on the X, Y, and Z axes.
+These printers find favor with construction firms printing large structures and buildings.

 Jayson Maina is a technology reporter with a degree in Computer Science from JKUAT.
 He has covered emerging technologies and their impact on the construction industry for more than a decade.